ALAWIII/Heap-implementation/README.md

 # Heap-implementation
-the best heap implementation ever made using python with heap sort for ascending and desending order some examples :
+the best heap implementation ever made using python with heap sort for ascending and desending order\n some examples :
 ```python